Neural Field-Based 3D Surface Reconstruction of Microstructures from Multi-Detector Signals in Scanning Electron Microscopy: Method

+In SEM, a focused electron beam interacting with the sample surface generates two primary types of signals: secondary electrons (SE) and backscattered electrons (BSE), as shown in \cref{fig:Pipeline}a.
+The SE signal exhibits a pronounced edge effect~\cite{reimer2000scanning}, where geometric protrusions and edges emit more SEs, producing higher contrast in these regions of SE images.
+As a result, multi-view 3D SEM methods~\cite{3DSEM, SFM33, CE_SFM, SFM54} typically employ multi-view SE images for dense 3D reconstruction of microstructures.

+In contrast, single-view methods commonly rely on BSE images.
+The BSE signal is captured by a four-quadrant BSE (4Q-BSE) detector, which consists of a ring-shaped sensor divided into four quadrants positioned beneath the objective lens (\cref{fig:Pipeline}a).
+Each quadrant independently captures BSE signals from different directions (\cref{fig:Pipeline}b), forming an image resembling illumination from that direction.
+Previous studies~\cite{PS14, PS47} have established that the intensity $I_i$ of BSE signals detected by quadrant $i \in \{A, B, C, D\}$ can be modeled as a function of the surface normal $n$, based on the observed characteristics of BSE emission:

+where $\theta$ and $\varphi$ define polar coordinates of $n$ and directions toward four quadrants as in \cref{fig: Function}.
+Parameters $c$ and $d$ are related to the BSE detector configuration, electron beam current, and emission coefficient. $\mathbf{R}_0$ models the emission magnification as a function of the incidence angle $\theta$, and is often defined as the inverse cosine of $\theta$ in prior works:

+This allows the sine and cosine terms in \cref{equ: T} to cancel out, yielding the following expression for the BSE signal:

+This expression forms the theoretical foundation of conventional single-view methods~\cite{PS14,PS16,PS31,PS41,PS47}.
+Given the symmetric layout of the 4Q-BSE detector along two orthogonal axes, we define the X-axis as the line connecting quadrants $A$ and $B$, with $\varphi_A = \varphi_B + \pi$.
+Under the standard assumption that all quadrants share identical parameters $c$ and $d$, a useful idealization with slight practical deviations~\cite{PS31}, the surface gradient along the X-direction can be derived from the intensity measurements as:

+The Y-direction gradient is computed analogously from quadrants $C$ and $D$, and the complete surface geometry is then recovered by integrating the estimated gradient field.

-During data acquisition (\cref{fig: Pipeline}a), the sample is mounted on a motorized stage inside the SEM chamber, which is systematically tilted and rotated to capture a comprehensive set of views.
-At each viewpoint, an in-chamber SE detector and a 4Q-BSE detector, standard configurations in modern SEM systems, simultaneously acquire one SE image and four BSE images.
-As illustrated in \cref{fig: Pipeline}b, each BSE quadrant captures electrons from a specific direction, forming an image that resembles illumination from that direction.
-Moreover, due to the geometric self-occlusion of the sample, BSE signals may be blocked from reaching certain quadrants, resulting in dark regions in the corresponding BSE images, known as the SEM shading effect.
-These shadows are unrelated to local surface gradients and thus violate the assumptions of previous PS methods~\cite{PS14, PS47}, leading to inaccurate gradient estimation in such areas.
+However, due to geometric self-occlusion, BSE signals may be blocked from reaching certain quadrants, resulting in dark regions in the corresponding BSE images, known as the SEM shading effect (\cref{fig:Pipeline}b).
+These shadows are unrelated to local surface gradients and thus violate the assumptions of prior single-view methods~\cite{PS31, PS35, PS47}, leading to inaccurate gradient estimation.
+Additionally, previous approaches require complex calibration using reference samples to determine the unknown parameters $c$ and $d$.